Barbara Kirkmeyer: 2022 congressional campaign

 On November 15, 2021, Kirkmeyer announced she was running to represent Colorado's new 8th congressional district.
-On June 28, 2022, she won the Republican primary and advanced to the November general election ultimately losing to Democratic opponent Yadira Caraveo.
 Her decision prompted Weld County Commissioner Scott James to enter the Republican primary.
-As a state senator, Kirkmeyer sponsored 49 passed bills and proposed unsuccessful primary election reforms.
-She has disagreed with state Republican leadership on budget votes and LGBTQ+ issues.
+As a state Senator, Kirkmeyer sponsored 49 passed bills and proposed unsuccessful primary election reforms.
+She has disagreed with state Republican leadership on some budget votes and LGBTQ+ issues.

 During Kirkmeyer's campaign, she notably removed her stances on abortion from her website.
 She is one of Colorado's most anti-abortion lawmakers, supporting banning the procedure and some forms of contraception and celebrating the overturning of Roe v.
 Wade.
 She did not have to give up her state senate seat to run for Congress; Colorado state senators serve staggered four-year terms, and Kirkmeyer was not up for reelection until 2024.

+On June 28, 2022, she won the Republican primary and advanced to the November general election, ultimately losing to Democratic state Representative Yadira Caraveo by 1,632 votes out of 236,501 cast.

 In 2024, Kirkmeyer declined to run for Colorado's 8th congressional district, choosing instead to seek reelection to the state Senate.